-10:00-10:50 Lecture.
+10:00-10:50 Lecture 1.
 Info-Gap Theory: Overview and Examples.

-- Principle of indifference.
+- Examples of severe info-gaps. - Principle of indifference.
 Probability is powerful but not applicable in all situations.
 We illustrate this and discuss several paradoxes of probability. - Expected utility with uncertain probabilities, or: Save the Sumatran rhinoceros. - Estimating an uncertain pdf.

-11:00-11:50 Lecture.
+11:00-11:50 Lecture 2.
 Probabilistic reliability with info-gap uncertainty.

 - Discrete system with 2 sub-units: reliability, redundancy, uncertain correlations.

 - o Origin of fat tails.

 - Value at risk.
 Quantile uncertainty.

-- $\circ$ Quantile risk. ^8
+- o Quantile risk.

-12:10-13:00 Lecture.
+12:10-13:00 Lecture 3.
 Info-Gap Statistics.

-- Embedding a statistical test in an info-gap robustness analysis. - o Distributional uncertainty. - Statistical test of the mean with distributional uncertainty.
+- Embedding a statistical test in an info-gap robustness analysis. - Distributional uncertainty. - Statistical test of the mean with distributional uncertainty.
 10 - Test of false nulls with uncertain sampling distribution.
 11